akcanuv/supersed/README.md

 1. Update the README.md by Reviewing supersed.py:

 ```
-supersed "update the readme file by reviewing the code in supersed.py" -f README.md
+supersed "update the README.md file by reviewing the code in supersed.py"
 ```

 2. Remove All Blank Spaces in Text Files Within test_files Directory:

 ```
-supersed "remove all the blank spaces in the text files in test_files directory" -f "test_files/**/*.txt"
+supersed "remove all the blank spaces in the text files in test_files directory"
 ```

 3. Save Current File Versions to Backup:

 ```
-supersed save -f "*.txt"
+supersed save
 ```